rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

    baseurl:          /algoliasearch-jekyll-hyde
    </pre>

-0. Switch to an internet browser to go to the <a target="_blank" href="https://www.algolia.com/dashboard">
+0. Switch to an internet browser with the <a target="_blank" href="https://www.algolia.com/dashboard">
-   Algolia Dashboard</a>.
+   Algolia Dashboard</a> on your account.

    <amp-img width="651" height="143" alt="algolia-app-id-651x143-71pct"
 layout="responsive" src="https://cloud.githubusercontent.com/assets/300046/15627136/be0ed046-2497-11e6-93d3-6ab5183661f2.jpg"></amp-img>
 <br /><br />

-   NOTE: Records are not added via the GUI website.

-0. Copy the value of
-   the Application ID and API KEY
-   (by clicking on the icon to the right of each value or highlight each value and press Ctrl_C).
+0. Copy the value of the Application ID by clicking on the icon to the right of each value or highlight each value and press Ctrl+C.

    A Jekyll plugin (from Algolia or another) extracts every paragraph of text (between `<p>` and `</p>` tags) from HTML files generated by the jekyll build command.